 Press release

-Built from 366 843 carefully chosen photos (12.3 TB RAW) collected over 4 days from Holmenkollen Ski Tower.
-The project blends detailed field photography with powerful computational work.
-Each frame was shot using up to 20 exposures per image, aligned at sub-pixel precision, processed by custom-built software, and finally stitched to deliver a seamless 360° glimpse of Oslo — from fjord to skyline — in unprecedented detail.
+Built from 366,843 carefully chosen photos (12.3 TB RAW) collected over four days, the project seamlessly blends detailed field photography with extreme computational power.
+Each frame was shot using up to 20 exposures, aligned at sub-pixel precision, processed by custom-built software, and meticulously stitched together.
+The result is an unbroken, 360° glimpse of Oslo rendered at a record-shattering scale.

-- Workflow: Median stacking, sub-pixel aligning, optical-flow correction, AI-driven upscaling, multi-threaded GPU rendering.
+WORKFLOW: Median stacking, sub-pixel aligning, optical-flow correction and multi-threaded GPU rendering.

 Explore the full 360° panorama here: https://holmenkollen360.com

-Thanks to Oslo Kommune Bymiljøetaten for granting us access to Holmenkollen Ski Tower to carry out this project.
+Special thanks to Oslo Kommune Bymiljøetaten for granting access to the Holmenkollen Ski Tower to carry out this historic project.

 Marek Rzewuski